anim8js/anim8js/README.md

 14. Add gravity to springs
 15. Allow reference values in path (they don't get copied - they point to an attribute in another Animator) - add `Animator.ref(attribute)`
 16. Add sequence to anim8 which has a delay between animations, an easing, the animation, and the list of animators. `anim8.sequence(delay, easing, animation[, options])`
+17. Remove anim8.parseValue
+18. Animators can be removed from subject after X seconds of inactivity (default functionality).
+Add `anim8.free()`.